lngng/moDSTogether/README.md

 **Q: Are there any restrictions, or things I should know?**

-The modstogether project is supported by including this document, please only include it in its entirety, unmodified.
-You may rename it or move it anywhere within a repository on GitHub only.
-Removal of this document is always enough if any new terms regarding it are deemed unnacceptable by you.
+The modstogether project is supported by including this document.
+You can rename it or move it anywhere within a repository on GitHub, but please don't modify it.

 No additional liability.